 During treatment, clients will go through many types of therapies and rehab programs.
 The initial stage of rehab involves a full evaluation and assessment of the client’s needs.
 With this information, the rehab center can decide which kind of treatments the client requires.
-They may offer narrative therapy exercises, outdoor therapy or other options.
+For example, they may offer narrative therapy exercises, outdoor therapy, or other options.

 What Are Narrative Therapy Exercises?

 Narrative therapy exercises are a type of psychotherapy.
 This kind of therapy involves helping clients look at their values, knowledge, and skills.
 Then, the client learns how to use this information to tackle any problem that comes their way.